Steffi Duna: Hungarian dancer

-Movie actress
+Film actress

 When she came to Hollywood in 1932, Duna could not speak a word of English.
 She made up her mind to learn quickly.
 Directors advised her to stay away from her Hungarian friends to speed up her learning.
 Within a few years, she could speak not only English but five other languages.

 During the 1930s, she played a variety of nationalities.
-However, despite her European background, she was often cast as fiery Latin femmes fatales in films that made full use of her exotic and glamorous persona, such as La Cucaracha (1934), the first live-action short film made in three-strip Technicolor.
+However, despite her European background, she was often cast as fiery Latin femmes fatale in films that made full use of her exotic and glamorous persona, such as La Cucaracha (1934), the first live-action short film made in three-strip Technicolor.

 She made her film debut in The Indiscretions of Eve (1932) in the starring role (along with Jessica Tandy, also making her debut).
 Signed by RKO Radio Pictures, she played Guninana, the Eskimo wife of Francis Lederer, in Man of Two Worlds (1934).
 Lederer had performed with Duna in the Berlin, Germany production of Die Wunderbar.

 In 1936, she played Nedda in the British film version of Pagliacci, starring Richard Tauber.
 Films in which she played lead roles, such as Panama Lady (1939) with Lucille Ball, were popular but did not make her a major star.
 Her best remembered films include Anthony Adverse (1936) and Waterloo Bridge (1940).

 Personal life and death

 Duna was married twice.
 Her first marriage was in 1935 to actor John Carroll, her co-star in the screen comedy Hi, Gaucho!.
 They had one child, a daughter, and divorced in 1938.

-In 1940 Duna married actor Dennis O'Keefe, and they had a son.
+On October 18, 1940, Duna married actor Dennis O'Keefe in Phoenix, Arizona.
+They had a son.

-Duna died in May 1992 of cancer at her home in Beverly Hills.
+Duna died on 22 April 1992 (aged 82) of cancer at her home in Beverly Hills.